erajasekar/erajasekar.github.io/_posts/2016-06-01-java8-logger-trait.md

 private static final Logger logger = Logger.getLogger(MyClass.class.getName());
 ```

 Like me, most of you would hate copy pasting this line and updating the class name in every Java file.
-Luckily Java 8 supports default methods in interfaces which can be used to solve this problem.
+Luckily, Java 8 supports default methods in interfaces which can be used to solve this problem.
 <br>

 ### Java 8 default methods as traits

-[Trait]( https://en.wikipedia.org/wiki/Trait_(computer_programming) ) is a programming concept used to define set of behaviors that classes can extend it or override implementation. *Trait* is similar to *Interface*, but it can also provide default implementation.
+[Trait]( https://en.wikipedia.org/wiki/Trait_(computer_programming) ) is a programming concept used to define a set of behaviors that classes can extend it or override implementation. *Trait* is similar to *Interface*, but it can also have a default implementation.
 Java 8 added *default methods* in *Interfaces* which we can use to implement *Traits*.

 For example, we can define a `Loggable` trait with default implementation like below